Ambiguities in Vatican II

 Yes, but although bad actors came to the council (like every other council), the output of the council is orthodox and consistent with the Tradition of the Church.
 Let us take the analogy of art.
 A master chef, classic composer, famous perfumer, deep poet, or gifted author chooses disparate ingredients.
 The tension is part of the masterpiece.
 One difference between Michelangelo and a Hallmark card maker, is the master's judicious use of some ugly images and colors to create overall beauty.
 Perfumers are masters at using a pungent smelly fungus as an ingredient to create a beautiful perfume.
 In classic music composition, it is not what an individual dissonant chord sounds like in isolation that is important, it is how it resolves and how it is used that distinguishes a masterpeice from noise.

-Did it ruined the liturgy and pave the way for a Freemason, Bugnini, to re-create it?
+Did Vatican II ruin the liturgy and pave the way for a Freemason, Bugnini, to re-create it?

 The Sacrosanctum Concilium laid out broad strokes for reform of the Mass.
 The actual creation of the Novus Ordo was long after the council.
 There is no mention in Sacrosanctum Concilium of Eucharist in the hand, receiving standing up, priest facing the congregation, shaking hands after the Consecration, altar girls, or the type of music to be used.
 We have a separate discussion on the Mass, and whether Bugnini was a Freemason.

 Did John XXIII set the tone with opening speach

 on “medicine of mercy", "outer layer of Church", "unity with human race"

 There is the type of tradition that contributes to the doctrine of the Church, and the type of tradition regarding how the faith is presented to the world.
 The first is unchangeable.
 The latter needs to adapt with the realities of the world.